yiyuezhuo/python-to-javascript-compiler/readme.md

 					"F_ppf"],
 	"comment":"@Author yiyuezhuo"
 }

 ```

+then you call norm_cdf(normal distribution function) as the form `stat3.norm_cdf(0,0,1)`.

 ## TODO

-I can't implement these because I can't use it in that project.
+I don't implement these because I can't use it in that project.

 * `for`
 * `class`